netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

    an attacker to identify the actual resources that are bound to ACLs.
-Likewise, access to this information will help an attacker to better scope its attacks to target resources that are specific to a given network instead of performing a random scan.
-Likewise, disclosing some of this information (e.g., IP addresses of core routers) may nullify the effect of topology hiding strategies.
+Likewise, access to this information will help an attacker to better scope its attacks to target resources that are specific to a given network instead of performing random scans.
+Also, disclosing some of this information (e.g., IP addresses of core routers) may nullify the effect of topology hiding strategies in some networks.

 The document defines a match policy based on a pattern that can be observed in a packet.
 For example, such a policy can be combined with header-based matches in the context of DDoS mitigation.
 Filtering based on a pattern match is deterministic for packets with unencrypted data.
 However, the efficiency for encrypted packets depend on the presence of an unvarying pattern.
 Readers may also refer to {{Section 11 of ?RFC8329}} for security considerations related to Network Security Functions (NSFs) that apply packet content matching.